HOLISTIC PRACTICE STAGE GUIDE

 And yet the practice still requires more of you than it should.
 There is now a person to train, to monitor, to schedule around, to manage when things go wrong, and eventually, for many practices, to replace.

-This is the stage where practitioners discover that running a front desk and running a practice are two different jobs.
+This is the stage where you discover that running a front desk and running a practice are two different jobs.

-Stage 4: Busy Solo Practice with Front Desk Staff PDF
+✓ Stage 4: Busy Solo Practice with Front Desk Staff Guide (PDF)

 We’ll send the PDF here.
 No spam.